Meet with Stacey or one of her team members for Private Psychotherapy

 Emilie Hirschfeld, RSSW Psychotherapist

 Angie Hunda, BA Honours (Psychology), BEd, MACP, Registered Psychotherapist (Qualifying)

-Angie is certified with the Academy of Cognitive Therapy and is a member of the College of Registered Psychotherapists of Ontario.
+Angie (she/her) is certified with the Academy of Cognitive Therapy and is a member of the College of Registered Psychotherapists of Ontario.
 She has experience providing psychotherapy to at-risk youth and adults in the Greater City of Sudbury.
 Angie has completed intensive training and supervision in Cognitive Behavioural Therapy, Prolonged Exposure Therapy, and Compassion-Focused Therapy.
 Angie is available to see youth and adults for individual therapy.

 Vivian Oystrick MSW, RSW Psychotherapist

-Vivian is a Registered Social Worker and a PhD student in the Human Studies Program at Laurentian University.
+Vivian (she/her) is a Registered Social Worker and a PhD student in the Human Studies Program at Laurentian University.
 Vivian has many years of experiencing working with children and youth who have experienced adversity, both in child welfare, and as a member of Dr. Coholic’s research team.
 For the past five years, Vivian has also worked as the Research and Evaluation Manager for the YouthREX Northern Hub with Laurentian University’s School of Social Work.
 Vivian has always been passionate about enhancing resilience and supporting positive outcomes for the people she works with.
 Vivian is skilled in Cognitive Behavioural Therapy and Prolonged Exposure Therapy as well as psychotherapy specifically utilized in treating eating disorders.

 Vincent Bolt MSW, RSW Psychotherapist

 Vincent Bolt uses he/him pronouns.
 He is a registered social worker and he is completing his MSW.
 He has a Bachelor of Indigenous Social Work from Laurentian University and has experience working with Indigenous populations.
 He has years of experience working with transgender and non-binary people, as well as their families and loved ones.
 Vincent is experienced working in areas including gender identity and sexual orientation.
-He has training in CBT and Compassion Focused Therapy.
-He is available for morning, evening and weekend appointments.
+He has training in CBT, DBT, Compassion Focused Therapy, and EMDR.
+He is available for daytime and evening appointments in person, or virtually.
 Vincent works with teens and youth, as well as adults.
 He can provide services in both English and French.